frnki42/frnki42/README.md

+👋 Hey there, I’m @frnki42!
-- 👋 Hi, I’m @frnki42 because I can not name myself .frnki on GitHub and frnki was already taken.
+(Fun fact: I wanted to be .frnki, but GitHub said no to dots, and plain frnki was already taken.
+So here we are!)

-- 👀 I’m interested in learning new technical skills and I'm trying to master Cyber Security.
+👀 What’s the deal?
+I'm on a mission to master Cybersecurity and collect all the cool tech skills along the way. 🛡️ 🌱 Current Status:
-- 🌱 I’m currently learning the basics of computer science at europe's best coding school, 42.
+Learning the basics of computer science at Europe’s most epic coding school, 42.
+(Yes, it's named after that 42.)
-- :globe_with_meridians: www.42.fr or www.42vienna.com for the campus in vienna.
-- 💞️ I’m looking to collaborate on anything I'm interested in.
-- 📫 How to reach me at Discord:    .frnki
-- :alien: I'm absolutely new to coding, so give me some time.
+🌐 Where in the World:
+42.fr for the Paris vibe, or if you’re more into schnitzel and Strudel, check out 42 Vienna.
+💞️ Collab-o-Meter:
+Open to collaborating on anything that sparks joy, curiosity, or just makes me go "Whoa, cool!" 🔥 📫 Paging .frnki:
+Slide into my DMs on Discord: .frnki
+👽 Warning: Newbie Alert!
+Just started coding, so if I break something… well, let’s just call it learning by doing. 🚧

 <!---
 frnki42/frnki42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.